naveenarun/Practice_Projects/README.md

 ## Project Euler Java

 Some java class files I wrote for solving a few Project Euler problems.
+The number of solved problems is in the 97th percentile of all users.

 ## Project Euler Elixir

 Solutions to some Project Euler problems in Elixir.
+The number of solved problems in the 93rd percentile of all users.